karthikthiagu/teachingMachine/README.md

 # teachingMachine
 TeachingMachine

-First build a command-line utility for a learning-stack.
+First build a command-line utility for a learning-stack -- done.